-Korean style?
+Korean Style Kalbi?
 Why not Korean?
 Because I made up the marinade for funsies.
-So I was worried about how they’d turn out since I’ve always grilled mine, and ideally I should have gotten a thicker cut of ribs for this, but I had what I had, and I’m actually hurting too much to stand up so I thought we’d try this.
+So I was worried about how they’d turn out since I’ve always grilled mine.
+Ideally I should have gotten a thicker cut of ribs for this but I had what I had, and I’m actually hurting too much to stand up so I thought we’d try this.

 I don’t know what to call these apart from DELICIOUS!
-They weren’t anything like Grilled Kapoundsi but they were meltingly tender, soft, and sooo delicious.
+This Korean Style Kalbi wasn’t anything like Grilled Kalbi, but they were meltingly tender, soft, and sooo delicious.
 I asked my husband if I could lick the bowl, the sauce was that good.

-If you would rather just broil these, or use a different marinade, check out my Kapoundsi recipe here.
+If you would rather just broil these, or use a different marinade, check out my Kalbi recipe here.
 The picture below shows how it looked when coiled into the pot.

 - 2 pounds short ribs, or Korean style flanken ribs